 default

-Often the first sign of liver disease is an elevation of two key enzymes on a general blood test, known as ALT and ALP.
+Many pets with liver disease do not show symptoms, so often the first indication is an elevation of liver enzymes, known as ALT and ALP, on a blood test.
 ALT is released when liver cells are damaged, while ALP increases if bile flow through the liver is slower than normal.
 Elevation in these enzymes suggests something may be affecting the liver but doesn't tell us whether these changes are significant or not.
 It is very common to find elevated liver enzymes on routine blood tests, such as pre-anaesthetic screens or when monitoring drug use.
-We can't assume there is serious liver disease from these enzyme levels alone, however, there are several additional tests that can be performed to give us more information.
+We can't assume there is serious liver disease from these enzyme levels alone, so further investigations must be performed.

 diagnosis